roseengineering/rfems/README.md

 one STL model for each resonator in a cavity filter.
 Sometimes it is even neccessary because of the limitation in openEMS.
 For example a enclosure in openEMS must be have its lid, edges, and tops each in a separate file.
-For a cup antenna the sides of cups must be in a separate STL file than the bottom of the cup.
+For a cup antenna the sides of cup must be in a separate STL file than the bottom of the cup.
 Using the option --dump to check.

 To set the priority of the material use the material variable 'priority'.
 For example